 They are both relatively safe to use around children and pets, but the effectiveness of ultrasonic plug-ins are quite questionable.

 These devices claim that high-frequency sound repels insects and rodents.
-But based on hundreds of unhappy customers, buying these plugins to get rid of mosquitoes and other pests would be a complete waste of money.
+But based on hundreds of unhappy customers, buying these plugins to get rid of mosquitos and other pests would be a complete waste of money.

 Leading pesticide companies have developed plugins that contain Prallethrin to kill the mosquito.
-Prallethrin is a pyrethroid insecticide that is effective in killing mosquitoes.
+Prallethrin is a pyrethroid insecticide that is effective in killing mosquitos.
 This chemical has a low toxicity effect on mammals and is safe to use around babies, pets, and even pregnant women.

 To use the product you must:

 - Remove the cap off the bottle and screw it onto the heating unit.
 In other cases simply place the pad onto the heating unit.

 - Plugin the unit into an electric socket, and switch on the unit.
 A light indicator will tell you that the product is on and working.

 - Switch the unit off when it is no longer in use.

 To effectively use this product, you must be sure that there is no furniture blocking it and that doors and windows are kept closed.